CCI-GU-Sweden/napari-omero-downloader-cci/README.md

 napari
 ```

-Or you can download from [github](https://github.com/CCI-GU-Sweden/napari-omero-downloader-cci/scripts) the install_napari_omero (bat for window, sh for Mac/Linux).
+Or you can download from [my github repo](https://github.com/CCI-GU-Sweden/napari-omero-downloader-cci/tree/main/scripts) the install_napari_omero (bat for window, sh for Mac/Linux).
 This will also install the plugin!

 ### Already python and napari installed